Community-Based Participatory Research Course

 Overview

-Designed to stimulate community-engaged research, CBPR provides participants with structured training and practical experience in community based participatory research methodology.
+The Community Based Participatory Research (CBPR) course provides participants with structured training and practical experience in academic-community research partnerships.

 Academic-community partnered pairs will receive: